Recent Blog Posts

 What is the Liars’ League?

 Established in April 2007, Liars’ League – www.liarsleague.com – is a themed live fiction night, where professional actors (from our company of around 100) read new short stories by writers from around the world.
-Events are held monthly (except January) on the second Tuesday of each month at The Phoenix pub in Cavendish Square, Central London, and readings are filmed in HD for YouTube and podcast for free download.
-We are also a monthly multimedia online magazine, and our ever-growing online archive holds over 500 stories and counting, all of which are recorded as MP3s and the majority of which also feature accompanying videos of actors’ readings.
+Events are held bimonthly (Feb/Apr/Jun/Aug/Oct/Dec) on the second Tuesday of the month at The Phoenix pub in Cavendish Square, London W1, and readings are filmed in HD for YouTube and podcast for free download.
+We are also a multimedia online magazine, and our ever-growing archive holds over 500 stories and counting, all of which are recorded as MP3s and the majority of which also feature accompanying videos of actors’ readings.

-Liars’ League has been named as one of London’s Top 5 storytelling experiences by London Calling, it’s one of the Guardian’s top UK storytellling nights, has won a Saboteur Award for Best Regular Spoken Word night, and had three of our events broadcast on Radio 4.
-We also have Liars’ League franchises in New York City, Portland, Oregon and Hong Kong.
+Liars’ League has been named as one of London’s Top 5 storytelling experiences by London Calling, it’s one of the Guardian’s top UK storytellling nights, has won a Saboteur Award for Best Regular Spoken Word night, and had three of our events broadcast on BBC Radio 4.
+We also have Liars’ League franchises in New York City and Hong Kong.

 Want to come along or contribute?

 If you like the sound of what we do and would like to join our mailing list to get information on our monthly events and deadlines, just send an email to firstname.lastname@example.org with Mailing List in the subject line and we’ll add you.
 If you’d like to write or act for us, please check our Forthcoming Events & Themes page and send us a suitable story – 800-2000 words long, anonymised, and on-theme.
 Full submissions guidelines are here.

 Here’s our Twitter (we’re @liarsleague)